zachetienne/nrpytutorial/README.md

 * The second version of SENR, the Simple, Efficient Numerical Relativity code (see the "Colliding Black Holes" Start-to-Finish tutorial module), and
 * The NRPy+ Jupyter Tutorial: An Introduction to Python-Based Code Generation for Numerical Relativity... and Beyond!

+To explore the NRPy+ tutorial without downloading, check out the [NRPy+ tutorial mybinder](https://mybinder.org/v2/gh/zachetienne/nrpytutorial/master?filepath=NRPyPlus_Tutorial.ipynb).

+If you would like to explore the NRPy+ tutorial on your local computer, you'll need to install Python, Jupyter, Sympy, and Matplotlib.
+Once they are installed, [you may find this useful](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html)

+In certain circumstances, developers may wish to execute one of these Jupyter notebooks from the command line.
+In that case, try this:

 jupyter nbconvert --to notebook --inplace --execute --ExecutePreprocessor.timeout=-1 [Jupyter notebook file]